costinm/ugate/README.md

 # TODO

+- P1: register dialers ( webrtc, quic, etc) for muxed connections and streams
+- P1: webrtc listener to create new peerconnection after one is used, dial to use a synth.
+SDP string.

 - UDP
 - P2: (separate repo) WebRTC/TURN/STUN compat - check perf against H2 and SNI routing
 - P2: K8s compat  (konectivity ?), KNative